aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 > Note: Once you have entered your password you might have to wait a minute or so for the disk to decrypt and boot.

-To exit qemu : press Ctrl a, x and then [Enter]
+To exit qemu : press `Ctrl + a`, then `x` and then `[Enter]`

 Make it your own:  add your user, ssh key, other program that you might need.
 Don't forget your encryption password!
-The aleph team can't help you if you lose it
+The aleph team can't help you if you lose it.

-## 6. Upload the disk image on IPFS
+### 6. Upload the disk image on IPFS

 Upload the disk file you just created to ipfs.
-Either using an ipfs interface or via curl
+Either using an ipfs interface or via `curl`:

 ```shell
 curl -L -X POST -F file=@destination-image.img "http://ipfs-2.aleph.im/api/v0/add"
 ```

-## 7. Register the disk image on aleph.im
+### 7. Register the disk image on Aleph.im

-Pin the ipfs file in aleph via
+Pin the ipfs file in aleph via:

 ```
 aleph file pin <ipfs hash>
 ```

-## 8. Check that it is present
+### 8. Check that it is present

-... and get it's ItemHash that is to be passed at the rootfs item hash:
+Finally, get its ItemHash that is to be passed at the rootfs item hash:

 ```shell
 aleph file list
 ```